gulam101/Student-Database/README.md

 - Step 6: Change the launch settings from debug to release
 - Step 7: Enter information into database and save

+### Planned Features:
+I will not be making any changes to this project in the feature

 ### What I learned:
 - How to store data using Microsoft Access
 - Further understanding of Microsoft Access